zhenruyan/WSL-libre-linux-kernel/README.md

 ## You can also enjoy in windows, completely 100% free kernel

+* Modules such as f2fs.
-* Modules such as f2fs. kvm are enabled by default.
+* Modules such as btrfs.
+* kvm are enabled by default.
 * Better support for ssd and other devices.